JAIDE/courier/README.md

     // Alternatively to the above two commands: give it a directory path to load the templates from
     // mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_TEMPLATE_PATH_FILE, new File("/var/www/mywebsite/htdocs/email_templates/en/"));

     // The prefix of the template files.
-They need to look like: PREFIX_headers.ftl, PREFIX_subject.ftl and PREFIX_body.ftl mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_TEMPLATE_NAME, "signup");
+They need to look like: PREFIX_headers.ftl and PREFIX_subject.ftl as well as PREFIX_body.ftl.html and/or PREFIX_body.ftl.txt mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_TEMPLATE_NAME, "signup");

     // The type of e-mail to send: HTML or raw e-mail.
 HTML e-mail templates have the extension .ftl.html and raw e-mails have .ftl.txt.